Dogs in parks

 - allow your dog to damage trees – they can get infected or die when bark or branches are scratched or pulled off

-Training a dog can be very rewarding and spending time with your dog is much more fun if he always comes back when called and doesn't pull on the lead.
+Training a dog can be very rewarding and spending time with your dog is much more fun if they always come back when called and don’t pull on the lead.
 You can get advice about dog training from your vet and animal welfare organisations.

 Allowing your dog to damage property, including trees and children’s play equipment, is a criminal offence and may be subject to prosecution.
 You should use specially-made dog toys for training and play to avoid serious injuries and to prevent your dog from damaging property.